GMAI-VL & GMAI-VL-5.5M: A Large Vision-Language Model and A Comprehensive Multimodal Dataset Towards General Medical AI: Introduction

 The contributions of this work are as follows:

 \begin{itemize}[leftmargin=*]

-\item We build an annotation-guided data generation methodology to construct GMAI-VL-5.5M, a comprehensive vision-language dataset.
-This dataset offers extensive coverage of medical tasks, diverse multimodal representations, and high-quality image-text pairs, providing a robust foundation for model training.
+\item We develop an annotation-guided data generation methodology to create GMAI-VL-5.5M, a comprehensive medical vision-language dataset with diverse medical tasks, rich multimodal representations, and high-quality image-text pairs.

-\item Leveraging GMAI-VL-5.5M, we design GMAI-VL, a versatile medical vision-language model.
-Our proposed three-stage training strategy enhances its ability to integrate visual and linguistic features, significantly improving its performance in instruction-following and generalization across a wide range of medical tasks.
+\item Leveraging this dataset, we design GMAI-VL, a general medical vision-language model, and propose a three-stage training strategy to enhance its integration of visual and linguistic features, improving its performance in various medical tasks.

-\item GMAI-VL outperforms existing models in multimodal question-answering tasks, including PMC-VQA and VQA-RAD.
-It sets new benchmarks on OmniMedVQA, GMAI-MMBench, and Health \& Medicine track of MMMU.
-Specifically, GMAI-VL achieves an average score of 88.48\% on OmniMedVQA, 62.43\% on the GMAI-MMBench \textit{test} set, and 51.3\% on the Health \& Medicine track of MMMU.
+\item We demonstrate that GMAI-VL outperforms existing models in multimodal question-answering tasks, setting new benchmarks with high performance on OmniMedVQA, GMAI-MMBench, and the Health \& Medicine track of MMMU.

 \end{itemize}